 When a land owner wants to grant use of their land to another for a long term, but not burden future owners with an easement, they have several other options.
 The most common approach is to lease the land with termination of the lease tied to a specific date that can be renewed periodically or terminated at change of ownership.

 8. Buyers and Sellers must split closing costs according to local custom.
 Real estate transactions are heavily regulated and local customs and traditions are only options – never mandatory.
 Despite this, some real estate agents regularly enter “Per County Custom” in the closing cost allocation section in purchase offers.
 If this agreement is signed by buyer and seller and allowed to go to escrow, the escrow officer determines county custom and the cost split is agreed to more specifically in the buyer’s and seller’s settlement statements.
-Note: Fee splits are always a point of negotiation, I recommend assigning fees using specific percentages or amounts when making an offer.
+But buyers and sellers do not have to go along with this process.
+Fee splits are always a point of negotiation, I recommend identifying fee splits using specific percentages or amounts when making or countering an offer.

 7. Real estate broker commissions are set by law, regulation or local custom.
 All commissions and fees charged by brokers are negotiable and are not set by law.
 Brokers have a right to ask a price for their services, but it is ultimately up to the client to agree to the requested commission or take their business elsewhere.
 Also, commissions do not have to be a percentage of the sale price.
 Some brokers charge a flat fee quoted as a specific dollar amount rather than a percentage.
 Others charge a hybrid, such as X% of the sale price plus a bonus of $X if the final sale price is higher than a specified goal.